elicia4/linux_notes/tools/vim/02-searching.md

 Most (if not all) search functions are executed in normal mode.

-- `/` allows you to search in a forward direction from where you currently are
+- `/` allows you to search in a forward direction from where you currently are.
+  Note that while searching, you can use [regular expressions][../../misc/regex.md]
 - `n` will find the next occurance of that word
 - `N` will find the previous occurance
 - `//` will repeat the previous search